Is Attachment Parenting Ruining Your Life?

-Some aspects of attachment parenting have come easily, but others have not.
+Sure, some aspects of attachment parenting have come easily, but others have not.
 And the aspects of attachment parenting that were easy with one child weren’t necessarily easy with another.

-While I still I believe in the tenants of attachment parenting, I also believe that it doesn’t have to be as difficult as we sometimes make it.
+While I still I believe in the tenants of attachment parenting, I also believe it doesn’t have to be as difficult as we sometimes make it.

 Are You a Rule Follower?

 Are you attempting to practice attachment parenting 100% by the book?
-If you are, this could be making your life (and your child’s life) harder than it has to be.
+If you are this could be making your life (and your child’s life) harder than it has to be.

 When my oldest was a baby, he slept better when he was in his own crib than when he co-slept.
-I knew that I was supposed to co-sleep with my baby.
+I knew I was supposed to co-sleep with my baby.
 That’s what the rules of attachment parenting said.
 Babies were made to sleep close to their mothers.
 It was a deeply rooted biological function created for their own protection.

 Now, many attachment parenting mothers would say that co-sleeping makes life so much easier because you never have to get out of bed in the middle of the night.
 In fact, your child can roll over and nurse at any time and you don’t even have to wake up!
 I agree that was the case for two of my children, but for my oldest co-sleeping meant less sleep for both of us.

 Get your life back by doing what is mutually acceptable for you and your child.
 Stop following the rules and start following your intuition and your child’s needs!
-After all, that is what attachment parenting is all about: listening to what your child needs and being intentional in your parenting.
+After all, that’s what attachment parenting is all about: listening to what your child needs and being intentional in your parenting.

 Are you Worried About What Others Think?

-There is not one attachment parenting mama who has always done things exactly by the book.
+There is not one attachment parenting mama who’s always done things exactly by the book.
 Lose the guilt, be who you are and don’t apologize for taking shortcuts when they improve your quality of life.

 Are You Parenting Under the Influence of Fear?

 When I was a new parent, I was anxious about getting everything just right.
-I wanted my son to have the best life possible and I knew that the decisions I made while he was still in my care woud have an impact on him far into the future.
+I wanted my son to have the best life possible and I knew the decisions I made while he was in my care would have an impact on him far into the future.